ClientCasa

 What software do wedding coordinators actually need?+

-A booking-capable website, an inquiry pipeline that doesn’t lose leads, branded proposals and contracts with e-signature, milestone-based invoicing tied to payment schedules, and tax-ready bookkeeping.
-Most coordinators stitch together five tools.
-ClientCasa wires the front-of-house (website, CRM, contracts, payments, books) together; pair it with your favorite day-of timeline tool for the minute-by-minute.
+A booking-capable website, an inquiry pipeline that doesn’t lose leads, branded proposals and contracts with e-signature, milestone-based invoicing tied to payment schedules, tax-ready bookkeeping — and a day-of run-of-show timeline that re-times the whole schedule when one thing moves.
+Most coordinators stitch together five tools; ClientCasa wires the front-of-house and the day-of together so nothing falls through the cracks.

 How is wedding coordination different from full planning, software-wise?+